Back to Developer Home

 JavaScript

-// Get all locations currently in the widget view
+// Get locations after widget loads

-const locations = storepoint.getCurrentLocations();
+var locations = Storepoint.getCurrentLocations();

 });